Air Cond, Heating, Ref (AHR)

 AHR-212 Advanced Comfort Systems 4 (Credits)

-This course covers water-cooled comfort systems, water-source/geothermal heat pumps, and high efficiency heat pump systems including variable speed drives and controls.
-Emphasis is placed on the application, installation, and servicing of water-source systems and the mechanical and electronic control components of advanced comfort systems.
-Upon completion, students should be able to test, analyze, and troubleshoot water-cooled comfort systems, water-source/geothermal heat pumps, and high efficiency heat pumps.
+This course covers advanced comfort systems for residential and commercial applications.
+Emphasis is placed on the application, maintenance, and servicing of residential and commercial advanced comfort systems.
+Upon completion, students should be able to test, analyze, troubleshoot, and service multiple types of residential and commercial advanced comfort systems.

 Class: 2 Lab: 6 Clinical: 0 Work: 0